jashandeep-sohi/pyds/_sources/installation.txt

 pip + Git
 ---------
-You can also get the latest development version using pip:
+You can also get the latest development version using :mod:`pip`:

 .. code-block:: sh